-The router is installed near the modem (typically supplied by your ISP "Internet Service Provider") and physically connected to it from the router's WAN port to the modem's network port which connects to the Internet.
-Wireless signals from the router are broadcasted to wireless clients such as laptops (with wireless capability) thereby providing Internet access.
+The router is installed near the modem (typically supplied by your ISP "Internet Service Provider") and physically connected to it from the router's Internet port to the modem's network port which connects to the Internet.
+2.4GHz wireless signals from the router are broadcasted to wireless clients such as laptops (with wireless capability).